gabrielodom/pathwayPCA/README.md

 For a, the percent of features removed from the `massSpec` data frame is in the `removedFeature%` attribute, while the percent of features in the pathway that have matching values is in the `selectedFeature%` attribute.
 These attributes are attached to the pathways in the `pathwaySet` element of the `Omics*` object returned by the `expressedOmes()` function.
 Further, the count of genes present for analysis in each pathway is returned in the `trim_size` column in the data frame returned by the `*_pVals()` functions.
 This column should be compared against the `setsize` column, which contains the original gene count for each pathway.
 For b, the pathways with 0 genes included in the `trim_size` column are the pathways that were removed from the analysis because they had fewer than `trim` genes (as supplied by the `min.features = 3` argument of the two `*_pVals()` functions).
 I also updated the vignettes to account for this new column in the output data frame.
 For c, the user supplies this information.
 I see no reason to return EDA information at the *end* of the pathway analysis.
 We can consider printing the summary information of created `Omics*` objects at creation (so that the end user sees a visual confirmation that their object was created correctly), but I'm unconvinced that we need to create specific functions for EDA, or return any summary information at the end of analysis.

 I also added messages to the `expressedOmes()` function that print to the screen during function execution (not for the internal `expressedOmes()` call that only cares about returning the list of matrices, but the main call).
+I used a new argument called `messages`, which defaults to `TRUE`, to deal with this.

 2. <span style="color:blue"> can we change the name ‘massSpec’ to ‘assayData’ or something more general terms that include data generated from mass spectrum, gene expression, and other types of genomic data. </span>